FormidableLabs/freactal/README.md

     const el = mount(<App state={state} effects={effects}>);

     // Using `sinon-chai`, we can make readable assertions about whether
     // a spy function has been called.
-We don't expect our callback to
+We don't expect our effect to
     // be invoked when the component mounts, so let's make that assertion
     // here.
     expect(effects.setGivenName).not.to.have.been.called;